 - Capsaicin.
 This is the chemical compound that makes hot peppers taste hot.
 It has also been shown that capsaicin exists in the pepper plant in order to deter the growth of mold and bacteria.
 It is a natural sterilizer, and can help keep your hot sauces longer.

 - Vinegar.
 Vinegar is highly acidic, and thus it is an inhabitable place for bacteria.
 Not all sauced contain vinegar, but many are high in it.

-Thankfully, this means that most hot sauces have a very long shelf life, and a simple inspection can help you determine whether the sauce is still safe to eat.
+Overall, most hot sauces have a very long shelf life.
+A simple inspection can help you determine whether the sauce is still safe to eat.

 How Can I Tell When Hot Sauce Is Bad?